Beliavsky/Fortran-Tools/README.md

 [mkmf](https://github.com/NOAA-GFDL/mkmf): tool written in perl5 that will construct a makefile from distributed source, from NOAA-GFDL.
 A single executable program is the typical result.

+[Pcons](https://github.com/DarkStarSystems/pcons): cross-platform zero-install Python-based build system, by Gary Oberbrunner.
+It builds anything that requires a repeatable workflow using a dependency graph, uses Ninja (or Makefile, XCode, or MSVS) to do the builds, and is optimized for C/C++, Fortran, CUDA, wasm etc.

 [pyfpm](https://github.com/awvwgk/pyfpm): provides a pydantic model of the fpm package manifest format used in the Fortran package manager, by Sebastian Ehlert

 [run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos